koibots8230/Newbie-Orientation/exercises/Variables.md

 # 2. Variables

----
-## Goals

-- Learn basic Java Syntax
-- Learn how to assign variables
-- Learn the different variable types
-- Learn how to compile and run a program

 ## Lesson

 Variables are essentially just a value that we assign to a name.
 We can change the value that the name has, but it will still remain itself.
 Here's an example of a variable definition: